-Ms. McFadden holds a Bachelors of Applied Science in Chemical Engineering from the University of Waterloo as well as a Master of Business Administration from McMaster University.
+Katrina holds a Bachelors of Applied Science in Chemical Engineering from the University of Waterloo as well as a Masters of Business Administration from McMaster University.
 She belongs to the Board of Directors for the McMaster University Alumni Association and is a member of several industry Human Resource groups.
-She enjoys being a mentor for future HR leaders and enjoys camping, skiing and gardening with her family.
+She enjoys being a mentor for future HR leaders and enjoys spending time in the outdoors with her family.

 Paul Pastirik is currently a Strategic Executive at Bird Construction and a part time Board Member at the Ontario Energy Board.
 Prior to that appointment, he had a successful career in the Energy and Construction sectors where he held executive roles in Finance, Business Development, and Operations.
 He also held board positions at Ovarian Cancer Canada, Utility Contractors Association, and the Ontario Energy Association.
 Paul holds a Bachelor of Commerce in Finance and Human Resources from McMaster University and a Masters of Business Administration from the University of Ottawa.
 He became a Chartered Professional Accountant in 1982.

 "Having been born in Hamilton, it is a privilege to serve the community as a member of the Board of Governors"

 Stephen W. Bauld is the President and Chief Executive Officer of Purchasing Consultants International.
 Stephen has more than 40 years of international experience in purchasing in both the public and private sectors.
 With more than 400 publications in the field (including three books, Municipal Procurement, the Handbook of Municipal Procurement, and Leadership, or the Lack Thereof), he is widely recognized as the leading authority in Canada on public procurement, and he is a frequent presenter at conferences and seminars in Canada and abroad on public procurement, and construction issues.